 Engine exhaust contains products of combustion which may be harmful to your health.
-Always start the engine and operate the engine in a well-ventilated area.
-If the engine is in an enclosed area, vent the engine exhaust to the outside.
+Always start and operate the engine in a well ventilated area and, if in an enclosed area, vent the exhaust to the outside.

 Cautiously remove the following parts.
 To help prevent spraying or splashing of pressurized fluids, hold a rag over the part that is being removed.